freddolino-lab/2018_genomeProfiling/README.md

 Special thanks to Shweta Ramdas, for providing [the tool to calculate auto-correlation](https://github.com/shwetaramdas/autocorrelation).
 ## Contacts

 For questions regarding this repository, please contact Rucheng Diao (diaorch@umich.edu).
-For questions regarding the publication, please see the author listed ans contact the corresponding author(s).
+For questions regarding the publication, please see the author listed and contact the corresponding author(s).

 ## License